Garrett Cooper Player Props: Marlins vs. Angels

-The Miami Marlins and Garrett Cooper (.308 slugging percentage over his past 10 games, including two homers), battle starting pitcher Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.
+The Miami Marlins, including Garrett Cooper (.139 batting average in his past 10 games), take on starting pitcher Patrick Sandoval and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-He is looking to bounce back following he struck out four times in his most recent game against the Angels.
+He had a hitless performance in his previous game (0-for-1) against the Angels.

 Garrett Cooper Game Info & Props vs. the Angels